Conference Logo ProgramMaster Logo

 The topics of choice for this year include but are not limited to:

-1. Phase transformations and microstructure evolution in structural and/or functional materials.
+1. Phase transformations and microstructure evolution in metals and alloys for structural, magnetic, and hydrogen storage applications.

 2. Solidification and subsequent solid-state phase transformations in advanced manufacturing processes.